How to do right join on data frames in R? To perform right join or right outer join use either merge()

 Yields below output.

-2.2 Right Join Different Column Names
+Right Join on Different Column Names

 # R right join multiple columns